 Cancer specialists (oncologists) recommend chemotherapy in one of two situations.
 For some cancers, chemotherapy can completely get rid of the cancer with a good chance that it will never come back.
 Examples include certain types of lymphoma, leukemia and testicular cancer, among others.
 For most cancers that have metastasized (spread beyond the original cancer site), chemotherapy cannot cure the cancer.
-However, chemotherapy may be helpful in shrinking the cancer, improving or completely eliminating distressing symptoms caused by the cancer for a period of time and helping you live longer.
+However, chemotherapy may be helpful in shrinking the cancer, improving or completely eliminating distressing symptoms caused by the cancer for a period of time and helping you live longer and with a better quality of life.
 The use of chemotherapy in these situations is called palliative chemotherapy.

 What information do you need from the oncologist to help you decide if palliative chemotherapy is right for you or your loved one?

 1. What is the Response Rate of the proposed chemotherapy?

 Response Rate refers to the likelihood that your cancer will improve from the treatment.
 A Response Rate of 30% means that if 100 patients like you were treated, 30 patients would have their cancer shrink by one-half or more.
 For some cancers, the term response rate can be expanded to include those patients whose cancer did not shrink, but also did not grow.
 Talk to your oncologist to understand exactly how he/she is using the term response rate for your cancer.

 2. What is the Median Duration of Response of the proposed chemotherapy?

 The Median Duration of Response tells you how long your cancer can be expected to respond to the chemotherapy, before the cancer starts growing again.
 For most cancers where palliative chemotherapy is used, this number ranges from 3-12 months.
 The longer the response, the longer you can expect to live.